Slavery and religion: Slave Christianity

 In the United States, Christianity not only held views about slavery but also on how slaves practiced their own form of Christianity.
-Prior to the work of Melville Herskovits in 1941, it was widely believed that all elements of African culture were destroyed by the horrific experiences of Africans who had been forced to come to the United States of America.
-Since his groundbreaking work, scholarship has found that Slave Christianity existed as an extraordinarily creative patchwork of African and Christian religious traditions.
-The slaves brought a wide variety of religious traditions with them including tribal shamanism and Islam.
-Beyond that, tribal traditions could vary to a high degree across the African continent.
+Prior to the work of Melville Herskovits in 1941, it was widely believed that all elements of African culture were destroyed by the enslavement experience.
+Since his work, scholarship has found that "Slave Christianity" existed as a patchwork of African and Christian religious traditions.
+The slaves brought a wide variety of religious traditions with them including African traditional religions and Islam.

 During the early eighteenth century, Anglican missionaries who attempted to bring Christianity to slaves in the Southern colonies often found themselves butting up against uncooperative masters and resistant slaves.
 An unquestionable obstacle to the acceptance of Christianity among slaves was their desire to continue to adhere to the religious beliefs and rituals of their African ancestors as much as possible.
 Missionaries who worked in the South were especially displeased with the slaves' retention of African practices such as polygamy and what they called idolatrous dancing.
-In fact, even black people who embraced Christianity in America did not completely abandon the religion of the Old World.
+In fact, even black people who embraced Christianity in America did not completely abandon the religions of Africa.
 Instead, they engaged in syncretism, blending Christian influences with traditional African rites and beliefs.
 Symbols and objects, such as crosses, were conflated with charms which were carried by Africans in order to ward off evil spirits.
-Christ was interpreted as a healer who was similar to the priests of Africa.
-In the New World, fusions of African spirituality and Christianity led to distinctly new practices within slave populations, including voodoo or vodun in Haiti and Spanish Louisiana.
-Although African religious influences were also important among Northern black people, the exposure to Old World religions was more intense in the South, where the density of the black population was higher.
+Christ was interpreted as a healer, similar to the priests of Africa.
+In the New World, fusions of African spirituality and Christianity led to distinctly new practices within slave populations, including Louisiana Voodoo or Vodun in Haiti.
+Although African religious influences were also important among Northern blacks, the exposure to African religions was more intense in the South, where the percentage of the black population was higher.